LEARN MORE ABOUT HOMELESSNESS

 Safe, quality housing is essential to health and quality of life and helps make Long Beach more livable and equitable for all.
-The Long Beach Development Services Department is committed to expanding housing access in Long Beach through thoughtful policymaking, innovative programming and the development and preservation of affordable housing throughout the city.
+The Long Beach Community Development Department is committed to expanding housing access in Long Beach through thoughtful policymaking, innovative programming and the development and preservation of affordable housing throughout the city.
 These efforts include rental assistance for residents who are most in need or at risk of homelessness, funding support for new affordable housing projects and long-range planning activities designed to help ensure housing security for years to come.

 Adopted by the City Council in February 2022, the State-certified 2021-2029 Housing Element provides the City with a roadmap for accommodating projected housing demand, increasing housing production, improving housing affordability, preserving existing affordable housing, improving housing conditions and facilitating the development of housing for all income levels and household types.
 The Housing Element update focuses on removing barriers to housing production to address challenges related to housing shortages and homelessness in the city.

-Development Services works together with the City’s non-profit The Long Beach Community Investment Company and many community partners and local developers to produce and maintain affordable housing citywide, including homes and supportive communities for people who are experiencing or at risk of homelessness, veterans, older adults and people with disabilities.
+Community Development works together with the City’s non-profit The Long Beach Community Investment Company and many community partners and local developers to produce and maintain affordable housing citywide, including homes and supportive communities for people who are experiencing or at risk of homelessness, veterans, older adults and people with disabilities.

 To view a complete list of current and upcoming affordable rental housing developments, visit the City’s affordable rental housing webpage.